Doing chores, housework or running errands with a baby can be a challenge. Learn how to get things done with a baby, even if you’re on your own.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Just because your baby is immobile, doesn’t mean you’re stuck in one place.
-If you had seen my home, you would’ve found more than one blanket on the floors of each room.
+For instance, if you had seen my home, you would’ve found more than one blanket on the floors of each room.
 You’d have also seen bouncy seats, cribs, portable play yards and swings, all ready to hold a baby.

 3. Ask people to come over to help

 A quick remedy to getting things done with a baby?
 Ask people to come help.

 This might not be your usual ask, especially if you’re past the newborn stage and people have stopped visiting regularly.
 But parenthood goes beyond those first few weeks and months, and relying on a village never ends.

 So don’t be afraid to ask friends and family to come over and help.
 They can watch the baby while you shower, or bring you food so it’s one less meal to cook.
 They can even stay home with him while you run an errand, or take a break from the baby madness.